Benefits of Wheatgrass: 20 Registered Dietician Approved Reasons to Add Wheatgrass to Your Wellness Routine

 Image of green bubbles wheatgrass.
 Discover the benefits of wheatgrass from a registered dietician.

 Still not convinced?
-Maybe these 20 reasons why wheatgrass needs to become part of your daily routine will change your tune.
+Maybe these 20 reasons why freshly extracted wheatgrass juice needs to become part of your daily routine will change your tune.
 And if you’re looking to up your greens game, check out our guide for the 5 best dietitian approved greens powders, what the science says about chlorella, and the low down on the nutrient-dense spirulina.

 Already dipped your toe in this verdant pool and tried wheatgrass?
 What about growing your own wheatgrass (read our guide)?
 We’d love it if you’d share your experience in the comments!